+Torres et al. v.
+Bank of Am., N.A., No. 8:17-cv-1534-T-26TBM, the original lawsuit.
 Plaintiffs alleged Bank of America ("BOA") committed common law fraud in its administration of the Home Affordable Modification Program ("HAMP").
 HAMP was implemented by the federal government in March of 2009, to help homeowners facing foreclosure.
-(Doc. # 25 at ¶ 9).
+(Doc. # 28 at ¶ 9).
 BOA entered into a Servicer Participation Agreement with the federal government in which BOA was required to use reasonable efforts to effectuate any modification of a mortgage loan under HAMP.
 (Id. at ¶ 10).
 The federal government, in exchange for BOA's participation in HAMP, agreed to compensate BOA for part of the loss attributable to each modification.
 (Id. at ¶ 11).
-Plaintiffs' claims were all based on their attempts to secure loan modifications with BOA under HAMP.
+Plaintiffs' claims are all based on their attempts to secure loan modifications with BOA under HAMP.